OISF/suricata/doc/userguide/rules/meta.rst

 features to be enabled, or the Suricata version to match an expression.
 Rules that do not meet the requirements will by ignored, and Suricata will not treat them as errors.

+Requirements that follow the valid format of ``<keyword>
+<expression>`` but are not known to Suricata are allowed for future
+compatiblity, however unknown requirement expressions will lead to the requirement not being met, skipping the rule.

 When parsing rules, the parser attempts to process the ``requires`` keywords before others.
 This allows it to occur after keywords that